pawelkrol/afterimage/README.md

 attitude-afterimage
 ===================

-[Afterimage](http://www.cactus.jawnet.pl/afterimage/) is a Commodore 64 graphics library with a built-in support for the most common CBM file format specifications, entirely written in [Scala](http://www.scala-lang.org/).
+[Afterimage](http://www.cactus.jawnet.pl/afterimage/) is a Commodore 64 graphics library with a built-in support for the most common CBM file format specifications and sprites, entirely written in [Scala](http://www.scala-lang.org/).
 It supports reading, translating, displaying, converting, and writing picture data from/to miscellaneous CBM image files.
 Since version 0.02 it also provides functionality to import (convert) pictures directly from TIFF, BMP, DICOM, FITS, PGM, GIF, JPEG, and PNG files.

 VERSION
 -------

-Version 0.04 (2016-12-28)
+Version 0.05-SNAPSHOT (2018-02-17)

 PREREQUISITES
 -------------

-Besides `scala-library-2.12.1` and `scalatest_2.12.1-3.0.1`, some of the [Afterimage](http://www.cactus.jawnet.pl/afterimage/) functionalities rely upon the following Java image processing toolkit: `imagej-1.47`.
+Besides `scala-library-2.12.4` and `scalatest_2.12.4-3.0.5`, some of the [Afterimage](http://www.cactus.jawnet.pl/afterimage/) functionalities rely upon the following Java image processing toolkit: `imagej-1.47`.

 Dependency management is normally handled automatically by your build tool.